sopelj/python-ember-mug/README.md

 * I haven't figured out some attributes like udsk, dsk, location and timezone, but they are not very useful anyway.

 ## Troubleshooting

+##### Systematic timeouts or `le-connection-abort-by-local`

+If your mug gets stuck in a state where it refuses to connect, you get constant reconnects, timeouts, and/or `le-connection-abort-by-local` messages in the debug logs, you may need to remove your mug via `bluetoothctl remove my-mac-address` and factory reset your device.
+It should reconnect correctly afterward.
+You may also need to re-add it to the app in order to make it writable again as well.

 ### 'Operation failed with ATT error: 0x0e' or another connection error